olichen/nanophotometer_sph/README.md

 #### Debugging

-`ImportError: DLL load failed while importing X`: Make sure that the operating system is fully updated.
-Python tries to hook into some system-specific libraries.
+`ImportError: DLL load failed while importing X`: Make sure that the operating system is fully updated. `pyinstaller` tries to hook into some system-specific libraries.

 ### Code